 Email Freelance Platform

 Put yourself in business owners’ shoes.
 When they use ANY freelance platform, they see hundreds or even thousands of people offering the same thing.
-If you don’t accept the offer someone among the thousands will.
+If you don’t accept the offer, someone else among the thousands will.

 And low prices are your destiny if you decide to use these platforms.

-Compare that to being in an inbox of a business owner where it’s only you.
+Compare that to being in an inbox of a business owner where you’re the only one offering this specific service.
 Night and day difference.

-Now I’m not talking about spamming because that will not work.
-I am talking about understanding a business owner.
+Now I’m not talking about spamming and pitching right out of the gate because that will not work.
+I am talking about understanding the business owner.
 And here is an example…

 Your job is to recognize these tasks.